23 February 2009

 The book is now in its third edition, and contains 148 pages with instructions for nineteen flower and foliage designs.
 Three illustrations from the third edition are shown on the blog post, Netted flax flowers.

 The book is now in its fourth edition and remains a popular choice for weavers, florists, bouquet makers and gift makers.
+It is available through my secure online Shop.

 © Ali Brown 2009.
 Last updated 2021